MatheussAlvess/Sales-Predict-RandomForest-Kaggle/README.md

 The table below shows the worst store predictions, explaining that some stores are more difficult to predict sales.
 The worst_scenario field is calculated by subtracting the MAE from the predictions field and the best_scenario field is calculated by adding the MAE field.

-How we can see in table below, the store 292 has a MAPE = 0.60, what means that predicts sales for this store , on average, are 60% distant from the real.

 |   store |   predictions |   worst_scenario |   best_scenario |      MAE |     MAPE |
 |--------:|--------------:|-----------------:|----------------:|---------:|---------:|